green-coding-solutions/cloud-energy/README.md

 Currently the model supports following variables:
 - CPU Utilization `[float [0-100]]`
-    + The utilization of all your assigned cores cumulative and normalized to 0-100
+    + The utilization of all your assigned threads cumulative and normalized to 0-100
 - CPU Chips `[integer [1,)]`
     + The CPU chips installed on the mainboard.
 Most machines have either 1 or 2.
     + If you do not know this value rather leave it off.
-- CPU Cores `[integer [1,)]`
+- CPU Threads `[integer [1,)]`
-    + The total amount of CPU cores over all installed chips.
+    + The total amount of CPU threads over all installed chips.
-    + Example: The CPU has 10 cores.
-Machine has two chips.
-You enter 20.
+    + Example: The CPU has 10 physical cores with two threads each and two chips installed you enter 10 * 2 * 2 = 40.
+    + Please note that if you are restricted to use only a subset of the threads, like it is typical \
+      in virtualized or containerized environments you still enter the full capacity of the CPU.
+The ratio assigned \
+      to you is handled by the parameter `vHost Ratio`
 - CPU Frequency `[integer [1,)]`
     + The base frequency of the processor in MHz.
     + This value is only used in the XGBoost variant of the model